retoid/Module-Panel-Templates/README.md

 # Modular Panel Templates

-An open source collection of modular synthesizer panel templates for the DIY'er.
+An open source collection of modular synthesizer panel templates for the DIY'er who seeks to create a custom panel.

 ## About the template files